jbranchaud/til/devops/reload-the-nginx-configuration.md

 # Reload The nginx Configuration

-The nginx service won't immediately start using a modified or replaced nginx configuration.
+If you've modified or replaced the configuration file, nginx will not immediately start using the updated nginx configuration.
 Once a `restart` or `reload` signal is received by nginx, it will apply the changes.
 The `reload` signal

 ```